What is a Flare System?

 - Enclosed Flame Flares

 All the above flare types can be either single-point or Multi-burner staged flares.
-Also, Flares can be classified either
+Also, Flares can be classified as either

 - smokeless (using air, steam, pressure energy, or any other means to create turbulence and entrain air within the flared gas stream ) or